 Vick has worked in various sectors of music for 25 years.
 For six years Vick was CEO of the British Academy of Songwriters, Composers & Authors (now known as the Ivors Academy).
-For her campaigning work Vick was enrolled into the Music Week Women in Music Awards Roll Of Honour 2017 and the BBC Radio 4 Woman’s Hour Music Industry Powerlist 2018.
+For her campaigning work Vick was enrolled into the Music Week Women in Music Awards Roll Of Honour and the BBC Radio 4 Woman’s Hour Music Industry Powerlist and is a Fellow of the Royal Society of Arts.

 Vick performed professionally in the UK and USA and released recordings with experimental composer Robin Storey on the Staalplaat label.
 She then joined the London Bulgarian Choir during which time they won the open category of the Radio 3 Choir of the Year.
 Her musical passions still remain for anything eclectic and experimental.